aidlearning/AidLearning-FrameWork/README.md

 ![screen](image/Aiframe.png)

-## Touch and Drag Programming Wizard
+## Touch and Drag Programming

-Now you can easily customize your GUI with touch and drag！Wizard will produce the code automatic like this:
+Now you can easily customize your GUI with touch and drag using wizard！Wizard will produce the code automatic like this:

 ```
 class MyApp(App):